cgq-qgc/HydroSensorReader/docs/README.md

 [![License: GPL v3](https://img.shields.io/badge/License-GPL%20v3-blue.svg)](https://www.gnu.org/licenses/gpl-3.0)

-This project aim to provide a simple way to read a scientific file provided by any kind of probe, sensor, or anything used specificly in hydrogeology.
+This project aims to provide a simple way to read scientific files produced by any kind of probe, sensor, or anything used specifically in hydrogeology.

 ## Installation

 You can directly install this package with the command:
-` pip install HydroSensorReader`.
+`pip install HydroSensorReader`.

 After the installation, you can use the package by using
 ```python